Phone 1800 444 396

 SuperStream is the national standard for sending super contributions electronically between employers, funds and the ATO.
 Under SuperStream 3.0, several improvements help reduce errors and speed up processing times:

-• New Payments Platform (NPP): From 1 July 2026, all super funds must be able to accept NPP transactions, enabling near-instant transfers, often on the same day.
+• New Payments Platform (NPP): All super funds must be able to accept NPP transactions, enabling near-instant transfers, often on the same day.

 • Super fund changes: Payroll and clearing house systems will get early alerts about major fund changes, like mergers, so you can redirect contributions quickly.

-• Is Brighter Super changing its clearing house partner?
+• Has Brighter Super changed its clearing house partner?

-Yes, Brighter Super is consolidating its clearing house services to SuperChoice to help employers comply with Payday Super requirements.
+Yes, Brighter Super has consolidated its clearing house services to SuperChoice to help employers comply with Payday Super requirements.

 Our clearing house partner, SuperChoice, is available and offered to all of our employers at no cost.

-• Why is Brighter Super moving to SuperChoice?
+• Why did Brighter Super move to SuperChoice?

 We’ve chosen SuperChoice to reduce manual work, speed up processing, and help you stay compliant with all your super requirements including Payday Super.
 SuperChoice will also offer: